spandanaravula552/aws-devops-zero-to-hero/day-9/README.md

 Recovering deleted objects

 If an object is accidentally deleted, you can often recover it using versioning or S3 event notifications.
 Additionally, consider enabling Cross-Region Replication (CRR) for disaster recovery scenarios.

+## Hosting static website in s3 bucket;

+Go to s3 bucket->properties->click on static website hosting->edit->enable it->we can add css, html and JS files->and save it.
+To access the website, we need to add bucket policies.and add JSON template.